Jobless Americans to see extra payments as soon as this week

 Americans who have lost their jobs due to the coronavirus outbreak will start getting enhanced jobless benefits as soon as this week as states deploy hundreds of billions of dollars in federal aid, state officials said on Tuesday.
 Congress approved an additional $600 weekly payment for jobless workers as part of an unprecedented $2.3 trillion rescue package signed into law by President Donald Trump on March 27.

 It could take several weeks for that money to filter through federal and state bureaucracies into the bank accounts of many of the millions of Americans who have been thrown out of work.
-Still, qualifying New York residents will see the additional benefit payments this week, said Deanna Cohen, a spokeswoman for the state Department of Labor.
+Still, qualifying New York residents will see the additional benefit payments this week, according to the state Department of Labor.
+New Jersey also aims to get the payments out this week, though it may take longer, spokeswoman Angela Delli-Santi said.

-Missouri and Georgia also plan to start sending out payments starting the week of April 12, officials said, and Indiana will start the week after that.
-Officials in Maine and California said they have not yet figured out when they will be able to distribute the money.
-Other states did not immediately respond to requests for comment.
+Missouri and Georgia plan to start sending out payments starting the week of April 12, officials said, and Indiana will start the week after that.
+Officials in Maine, Ohio, Minnesota and California said they have not yet figured out when they will be able to distribute the money.
+Other states did not respond or declined immediate comment.

-Experts say some states may need several weeks to get the money out the door as they struggle to process a torrent of new unemployment claims.
-"People are worried that some benefit goes out so people can pay rent on May 1.
-That may be a challenge," said Michele Evermore, an analyst at the National Employment Law Project.

-In New Jersey, Governor Phil Murphy has asked for volunteers who can work with the COBOL language, first introduced in 1959, to reprogram the state's computers.
+New Jersey Governor Phil Murphy has asked for volunteers who can work with the COBOL language, first introduced in 1959, to reprogram the state's computers.
 Other states with newer systems have also been plagued by problems.

 Florida Governor Ron DeSantis has scrambled to shore up a system set up in 2013 that has been unable to keep up with jobless applications, sparking widespread outrage.
 State officials have known for years about glitches that short-changed recipients but have failed to fix them, a review found last year.
-Democrats in Congress say the Trump administration should do more to help.
-In a letter on Tuesday, 37 Senate Democrats called on the U.S. Department of Labor to provide technical support to states and quickly get the money to cover administrative costs.
+The extra money will be a lifeline to those who get their applications approved, said Florida labor lawyer Cathleen Scott.

+"For my clients, that's the difference between paying their mortgage and eating," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)